evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 simpler option first: Opaque session tokens.

-If you feel you have legimite reasons to adopt JWT, familiarize yourself with revoking, refresh tokens and asymmetric encryption.
-Most of us are not building software for space ships, so opting out of security features in favor of releasing early is a decision we make every day.
+If you feel you have legimite reasons to adopt JWT, familiarize yourself with the risks.
+Most of us are not building software for space ships, so opting out of security features in favor of releasing early is a decision many of us make every day.
 It's better when that trade-off is made deliberatly.

 Acknowledgements
 ----------------